zhekson1/CSL-DeFi-Protocols/README.md

 Similar improvements are expected for the other protocols.

 ### QA, Auditing, and Standardization
-CSL-DeFi protocols are more than the sum of their parts.
+p2p-DeFi protocols are more than the sum of their parts.
 They are not just standalone dApps, but are an ecosystem of protocols that explore a new design paradigm.
 Concepts like Beacon Tokens need to be fleshed out and standardized across the community, perhaps in the form of CIPs.
 Processes for agreeing on the authorship and location of UTxOs containing shared reference scripts must be established.
 [Here is a proposed solution.](https://github.com/fallen-icarus/cardano-reference-scripts) At minimum, each protocol should undergo an external audit prior to wide adoption.

 ### User Adoption
-CSL-DeFi protocols are purely p2p, so bootstrapping users and building liquidity may be challenging.
+p2p-DeFi protocols are purely p2p, so bootstrapping users and building liquidity may be challenging.
 However, there are some large key players that can help catalyze the process.
 Existing DEXes and lending/borrowing protocols with their own "dApp tokens" are especially interesting, since they may be able to offer additional profit-sharing rewards to token holders in a kind of "decentralized market maker" model.

 ### Frontend Integrations
-All CSL-DeFi protocols employ a standardized JSON schema that allows for straightforward integration into existing frontends, like wallets and explorers.
+All p2p-DeFi protocols employ a standardized JSON schema that allows for straightforward integration into existing frontends, like wallets and explorers.
 The UX/UI afforded by these integrations is essential from a usability perspective.
 Outreach to such providers is ongoing.

 ### Community Outreach
-The growth of CSL-DeFi protocols depends on community involvement.
+The growth of p2p-DeFi protocols depends on community involvement.
 Collaboration on Github, Funding from Catalyst, or Twitter discussions are all great contribution vectors.
 Additional community resources like video demos, tutorials, and a website are being worked on.

-**{LINKS TO STUFF}**

 -------